wingify/wingify.github.io/_posts/2017-12-08-animation-in-vue-js.markdown

 - Reactive components
 - Conditional rendering … to name a few

-Some of these features are similar to what **Angular** and **ReactJS** already provide.
-However, you can check [comparison oj VueJS with other frameworks](https://vuejs.org/v2/guide/comparison.html).
+Some of these features are quite similar to what **Angular** and **ReactJS** already provide.
+However, you can check [its comparison with other frameworks](https://vuejs.org/v2/guide/comparison.html).

-### ToDo List Example
+### Todo List Example
-Let’s take a simple example of **ToDo List**, containing a list of tasks and functionality of adding/removing a task to/from the list.
+Let’s take a simple example of **Todo list**, containing a list of tasks with the functionality of adding/removing a task to/from the list.

 This will be our view in **HTML** file, assuming that you’ve included **VueJS** in a `script` tag already.